Orthodontic Emergencies

 FAQs

-Generally speaking, the sooner you can get help, the better the outcome.
-If you’re experiencing pain, have lost a tooth, or believe it’s an emergency, get in touch with our team immediately.
+Generally speaking, the sooner you can get advice, the better the outcome.
+If you’re experiencing pain from the brace, have lost an appliance, or believe it’s an emergency, get in touch with our team immediately.

-There are lots of things that could constitute a dental emergency, but a good rule of thumb is that if you’re experiencing severe and consistent oral pain, get checked out.
-Common problems range from tooth decay and toothache to lost teeth and infections.
+There are lots of things that could constitute a orthodontic emergency, but a good rule of thumb is that if you’re experiencing severe or consistent oral pain, seek advice from the team.
+Common problems range from lost brackets, wires digging in, loose appliances, or trauma whilst wearing a brace.

 • Wear a mouthguard: We see many injuries stemming from extreme or contact sports — anything from rugby to biking.
-A mouthguard can help protect your teeth from cracking, breaking or loosening.
+A mouthguard can help protect your teeth from cracking, breaking or loosening (these are available to purchase at the practice).

-• Have regular check-ups: Your dentist is trained to spot signs of decay and other oral health concerns.
+• Have regular check-ups: Continue to attend your general dentist throughout brace treatment.
+Your dentist is trained to spot signs of decay and other oral health concerns.
 Book regular appointments to keep on top of your smile.